cartesi/docs/cartesi-rollups/api/json-rpc/sol-input.md

 providers.

 From the perspective of this contract, inputs are encoding-agnostic byte arrays.
-It adds up to the DApp to interpret, validate and act upon inputs.
+It is up to the DApp to interpret, validate and act upon inputs.

 ### inputBoxes